I help people tell the real story

 Since then I’ve worked as an award-winning freelance journalist for various newspapers and magazines including: ESPN.com, Metro, New Zealand Geographic, Sky Sport The Magazine, Herald on Sunday, and the Sunday Star Times.
 I also spent five years working with Red Bull as the NZ editor of their global magazine, The Red Bulletin.

-I wrote my first book in 2016 and since then I’ve written six books and hundreds of Origin Stories for owners, founders and entrepreneurs.
+I wrote my first book in 2016 and since then I’ve written seven books for founders, owners, companies and family businesses.

 Write.
 Run.
 Repeat.